Automated Discovery of Test Oracles for Database Management Systems Using LLMs

-\paragraph{Stage 2: Test oracle generation, verification, and instantiation} To generate candidate oracles, \toolname{} prompts an LLM with a seed CAQ and instructs it to produce a semantically equivalent query.
+\paragraph{Test oracle generation, verification, and instantiation} To generate candidate oracles, \toolname{} prompts an LLM with an initial CAQ and instructs it to produce a semantically equivalent one.
 To address the \emph{soundness challenge}, each generated CAQ pair is then formally verified.
 We employ SQLSolver~\cite{ding2023proving}, a state-of-the-art SQL equivalence prover, to confirm their equivalence.
 If the prover successfully validates the equivalence, the CAQ pair is accepted as a valid test oracle; otherwise, it is discarded.
-Since these provers are designed for concrete queries, they cannot directly handle CAQs.
-We bridge this gap by instantiating the placeholders with virtual tables and columns, transforming them into concrete queries.
+Since all existing provers are designed for concrete queries, they cannot directly handle CAQs.
+We bridge this gap by {\em instantiating the placeholders with virtual tables and columns}, thus transforming them into concrete queries.
 This verification step ensures that only provably correct oracles are used for testing.

 To tackle the \emph{scalability challenge}, each verified oracle is instantiated into thousands of concrete test cases.
 Specifically, we populate the placeholders in each CAQ pair from a large corpus of pre-generated SQL snippets.
-This approach even allows us to generate test cases with novel and complex features beyond the scope of the provers.
-For instance, in Listing~\ref{lst:tlp-in-caq}, the placeholders $\square_1$ and $\square_2$ can be instantiated with various table joins and Boolean expressions, respectively, such as \texttt{t1 ASOF JOIN t2} and \texttt{json\_valid(t1.c0)}.
-These snippets can be generated offline by a hybrid approach combining an LLM to cover diverse database features and a high-throughput generator, such as SQLancer~\cite{rigger2020testing}.
+This approach allows us to generate test cases for novel and complex features provided by the DBMS under test, even though they are not supported by our prover.
+For instance, in Listing~\ref{lst:tlp-in-caq}, the placeholders $\square_1$ and $\square_2$ can be instantiated with various table joins and Boolean expressions, respectively, such as \texttt{t1} \texttt{ASOF} \texttt{JOIN} \texttt{t2} and \texttt{json\_valid(t1.c0)}.
+These snippets can be generated offline by a hybrid approach combining an LLM to cover diverse database features and a high-throughput generator, such as SQLancer~\cite{rigger2020testing}, even though the prover currently cannot reason about them.